aanandprabhu30/NLP-Project/README.md

 - Saved all trained models and vectorizers in `/Artefacts`
 - Documented all experiments and rationales in Notion

+> 🔁 v1.1 was skipped in versioning to standardize upgrades directly from v1.0 ➝ v1.2 ➝ v2.0.

 ---

 ## 🚀 Next Phase (Future Work)